bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_MemberTypeTieBar/Documentation.md

-Properties of catenary tie used in railway.
-The property set can be used by the predefined type TIEBAR of IfcMember
+Properties of tie bar.
+A tie bar is a linear bar element used to secure or stabilise a structure by resisting lateral and longitudinal loading through tension and or compression. usually formed by a solid bar.